IBM/Kubernetes-container-service-GitLab-sample/docs/deploy-with-docker-on-linuxone.md

 It helps to start with a base OS image; in this case we will be using Ubuntu ([s390x/ubuntu](https://hub.docker.com/r/s390x/ubuntu/)).
-On top of which, we will use very popular repository, GitLab for this example.
+On top of which we will install GitLab.

 ## Included Components